You can’t go swimming when you have a period.

 You lose a lot of blood during your period and should therefore rest a lot.

-You lose about three tablespoons of blood during your period.
+You lose about seven tablespoons of blood during your period.
 So no need to panic or lie down.

 Some types of food are bad for you when you have your period.